What is Osgood Schlatter’s Disease?

 - The unity of the proximal tibial epiphysis with the tibial apophysis marks the epiphyseal stage and

 - Lastly, when the growth plates fuse, the bony stage has been reached.

 Children are most susceptible to Osgood-Schlatter’s disease when their bones are in the (2nd) apophyseal stage.

 During this stage, the apophysis is unable to withstand high tensile forces.
-When presented with strong, repetitive muscle contractions, micro-fractures occur at the immature area.
-The separation results in symptoms typical to Osgood Schlatter’s disease, as well as irregular bone growth that explain an enlarged tibial tuberosity afterwards.
+When presented with strong, repetitive muscle contractions, micro-fractures occur in the immature area.
+The separation results in symptoms typical to Osgood Schlatter’s disease, as well as irregular bone growth that explain an enlarged tibial tuberosity afterward.